 As we shall see, tort or criminal law is a set of prohibitions against the invasion of, or aggression against, private property rights; that is, spheres of freedom of action by each individual.
 But if that is the case, then the implication of the command, “Thou shall not interfere with A’s property right,” is that A’s property right is just and therefore should not be invaded.
 Legal prohibitions, therefore, far from being in some sense value-free, actually imply a set of theories about justice, in particular the just allocation of property rights and property titles.
 “Justice” is nothing if not a normative concept.

-For example, suppose the railroad commits $100,000 worth of damage, and in Case 1, this action is held to invade the farmer’s property.
-In that case, the railroad must pay $100,000 to the farmer or else invest in a smoke abatement device, whichever is cheaper.
-But in Case 2, where the railroad has the property right to emit the smoke, the farmer would have to pay the railroad up to $100,000 to stop damaging his farm.
-If the smoke device costs less than $100,000, say $80,000, then the device will be installed regardless of who was assigned the property right.
-In Case 1, the railroad will spend $80,000 on the device rather than have to pay $100,000 to the farmer; in Case 2 the farmer will be willing to pay the railroad $80,000 and up to $100,000 to install the device.
-If, on the other hand, the smoke device costs more than $100,000, say $120,000, then the device will not be installed anyway, regardless of which route is taken.
-In Case 1, the railroad will keep pouring out smoke and keep paying the farmer damages of $100,000 rather than spend $120,000 on the device; in Case 2, it will not pay the farmer to bribe the railroad $120,000 for the device, since this is more of a loss to him than the $100,000 damage.
+For example, suppose the railroad commits one hundred thousand dollars worth of damage, and in Case One, this action is held to invade the farmer’s property.
+In that case, the railroad must pay one hundred thousand dollars to the farmer or else invest in a smoke abatement device, whichever is cheaper.
+But in Case Two, where the railroad has the property right to emit the smoke, the farmer would have to pay the railroad up to one hundred thousand dollars to stop damaging his farm.
+If the smoke device costs less than one hundred thousand dollars, say eighty thousand dollars, then the device will be installed regardless of who was assigned the property right.
+In Case One, the railroad will spend eighty thousand dollars on the device rather than have to pay one hundred thousand dollars to the farmer; in Case Two the farmer will be willing to pay the railroad eighty thousand dollars and up to one hundred thousand dollars to install the device.
+If, on the other hand, the smoke device costs more than one hundred thousand dollars, say one hundred twenty thousand dollars, then the device will not be installed anyway, regardless of which route is taken.
+In Case One, the railroad will keep pouring out smoke and keep paying the farmer damages of one hundred thousand dollars rather than spend one hundred twenty thousand dollars on the device; in Case Two, it will not pay the farmer to bribe the railroad one hundred twenty thousand dollars for the device, since this is more of a loss to him than the one hundred thousand dollars of damage.
 Therefore, regardless of how property rights are assigned — according to Coase and Demsetz — the allocation of resources will be the same.
 The difference between the two is only a matter of “distribution,” that is, of income or wealth.

 There are many problems with this theory.
 First, income and wealth are important to the parties involved, although they might not be to uninvolved economists.
 It makes a great deal of difference to both of them who has to pay whom.
 Second, this thesis works only if we deliberately ignore psychological factors.
 Costs are not only monetary.
 The farmer might well have an attachment to the orchard far beyond the monetary damage.
-Therefore, the orchard might be worth far more to him than the $100,000 in damages, so that it might take $1 million to compensate him for the full loss.
+Therefore, the orchard might be worth far more to him than the one hundred thousand dollars in damages, so that it might take one million dollars to compensate him for the full loss.
 But then the supposed indifference totally breaks down.
-In Case 1, the farmer will not be content to accept a mere $100,000 in damages.
-He will take out an injunction against any further aggression against his property, and even if the law allows bargaining between the parties themselves to remove the injunction, he will insist on over $1 million from the railroad, which the railroad will not be willing to pay.
-Conversely, in Case 2, there is not likely to be a way for the farmer to raise the $1 million needed to stop the smoke invasion of the orchard.
+In Case One, the farmer will not be content to accept a mere one hundred thousand dollars in damages.
+He will take out an injunction against any further aggression against his property, and even if the law allows bargaining between the parties themselves to remove the injunction, he will insist on over one million dollars from the railroad, which the railroad will not be willing to pay.
+Conversely, in Case Two, there is not likely to be a way for the farmer to raise the one million dollars needed to stop the smoke invasion of the orchard.

 If the law is a set of normative principles, it follows that whatever positive or customary law has emerged cannot simply be recorded and blindly followed.
 All such law must be subject to a thorough critique grounded on such principles.
 Then, if there are discrepancies between actual law and just principles, as there almost always are, steps must be taken to make the law conform with correct legal principles.